Mutoxicated/HYPER/devlog.md

 ## Day 232

 Enemy passives get saved as persistent data.
 Made multi-layered priority in the stats component.
 Implemented a nice drag and drop with slots, slot occupants and slot collection system.

+## Day 233

+All of randomness in the game (I think) is now governed by the seed of the run.
+Almost implemented the P.I.C Structure, very close to finishing it, just didn't have enough time for everything.
+I also fixed multiple bugs with the drag-and-drop system.